microapidev/comment-microapi/README.md

 ## <a name="contributing-your-code"></a> Contributing Your Code

-Ensure that your lint and test your code before submitting a pull request (PR).
-For more information on cotributing guidelines and tips on certain implementation details, please see the [contributing documentation](https://github.com/microapi/comment-microapi/tree/master/CONTRIBUTING.md).
+Ensure that you lint and test your code before submitting a pull request (PR).
+For more information on the contributing guidelines and tips on certain implementation details, please see the [contributing documentation](https://github.com/microapi/comment-microapi/tree/master/CONTRIBUTING.md).

 ## <a name="endpoints-documentation"></a> Endpoints Documentation